He was an American child in Hiroshima on the day the atomic bomb dropped

 The following March, against their will, the boys were placed on a ship to San Francisco — a foreign land with a foreign language, two parents they did not remember and two little brothers they did not know.

-Their reentry was fraught.
+Their re-entry was fraught.
 The family lived in a three-story tenement.
 The parents did not speak of their internment; the sons did not speak of the bomb.
 Howard, now 9, was beset by nightmares and woke up screaming.

 Years would pass before “the fog lifted,” and he could discuss Hiroshima publicly.
 Kenny remains intensely private about sharing the past.
 “I can’t talk about it,” he told Howard recently.
 “I get too emotional.”